Silk Handkerchief Pasta with Pesto (Fazzoletti di Seta).

 - Cut off 1/6 of the dough.
 Re-wrap the rest in cling film so it doesn’t dry out and roll out the piece you cut off until it is flat enough that you can pass it through a pasta machine if you are using one.

-- I used my pasta machine to roll out the sheets, first 3-4 times on number 6 on the dial and then a couple of times on number 4.
+- I used my pasta machine to roll out the sheets, first 3-4 times on number 6 (the widest setting on my machine) on the dial and then a couple of times on number 4.
 Then we continued to roll it even thinner on the pastry board.
 You want to get the pasta as thin as possible without breaking.

 - If you aren’t using a machine you need to keep rolling out the dough until it is thin enough to see your fingers through it.
 Once your sheets are thin enough cut them into 15cm squares (15×15).
 Transfer the ready fazzoletti to a floured tray while you finish the rest.
 Repeat with the remaining dough.